Middleware raises $6.5M in seed funding to transform cloud observability with AI

 AI-driven observability in cloud systems

 The recent funding comes on the heels of Middleware’s graduation from Y Combinator’s Winter 2023 batch.
-The company plans to double its team size from 25 to 50 within the next year and is targeting a Series A funding round by mid-next year.
+The company plans to double its team size from 25 to 50 within the next year and is targeting a series A funding round by mid-2024.

 As the demand for microservices and Kubernetes continues to rise, Vishnoi sees a significant opportunity for Middleware.
 He cited Gartner’s prediction that 95% of systems will be cloud-native by 2025 and acknowledged the challenge legacy companies face in transitioning to these new technologies.